Swisher Happy for Ohio Homecoming and Signing with Tribe

 Thursday afternoon the Cleveland Indians introduced their new right fielder to the media.
 Swisher agreed a four-year contract, valued at $52 million on Dec.
-23 with the Tribe but passed his physical and was officially added to the roster.
+23 with the Tribe but passed his physical and was officially added to the roster on Wednesday.
 His outgoing and infectious attitude could be felt in the room the moment he walked in, creating a feel not felt around the Indians in some time.

 “We are excited to introduce Nick Swisher as the newest member of the Cleveland Indians,” Indians General Manager Chris Antonetti said.
 “As we started our off season we wanted to fortify our lineup by bringing in an established run producer.
 In agreeing to terms with Nick, we’ve done exactly that.
 I’m not sure we could have found a more perfect compliment to our team and our organization.”

 Swisher will be 32-years old for the 2013 season and has played eight full seasons in the big leagues between the Oakland Athletics, Chicago White Sox and New York Yankees.
 He is a consistent high, on-base percentage player, with power and a track record of great health.
 Swisher has hit more than 20 home runs in every season and has never played less than 148 games in a season since 2005.

 “When we made our trip here, it was almost a done deal once we got here,” Swisher said.